Electrochemical stability and light-harvesting ability of silicon photoelectrodes in aqueous environments: Results

-With the charge--voltage relationships in hand, we can then calculate the surface free energy of each surface termination as a function of potential using the Lippmann electrocapillary equation $\gamma = \gamma_0 - \int^{\varphi}_{\varphi_{\rm FB}} \sigma(\Phi)d\Phi $.
+With the charge-voltage relation in hand, we can calculate the surface free energy of each termination as a function of the applied potential using the Lippmann electrocapillary equation $\gamma = \gamma_0 - \int^{\varphi}_{\varphi_{\rm FB}} \sigma(\Phi)d\Phi $.
 Here, $\sigma$ is the charge per surface area of the electrode, $\gamma$ is the surface free energy of the charged slab at a certain potential $\varphi$, and $\gamma_0$ is the surface free energy of the slab under neutral charge conditions at the flatband potential.
-We determine the surface free energy of a charge neutral surface by subtracting the energy of a surface terminated with adsorbates from the energy of the same surface without adsorbates and further subtracting the energy required to pull out a given adsorbate from the surrounding solution (see Sec.~S2 of the supporting information for full details).
-We then calculate the free energy curves for each surface, as shown in Fig.~\ref{fig:chgvolt}c.
-The structure with the lowest free energy at a given electrode potential is the most stable.
-Under most potential and pH conditions within the stability window of water, the (4O,H) configuration (i.e., the most oxidized termination tested) is the most stable, in agreement with the known tendency of silicon to oxidize in contact with water \cite{Runyan2013,Graf1989}.
+We determine the surface free energy of a neutral surface following the computational SHE method\cite{Man2011a,Norskov2004,Rossmeisl2007} by subtracting the energy of a surface terminated with adsorbates from the energy of the same surface without adsorbates and further subtracting the energy required to pull out a given adsorbate from the surrounding solution (see Sec.~S2 of the Supporting Information).
+We then calculate the free energy curves for each surface, as shown in Fig.~\ref{fig:chgvolt}(c).
+The structure with the lowest free energy at a given electrode potential is the thermodynamically stable configuration.
+Under most potential and pH conditions within the stability window of water, the (4O,H) configuration (which is the most oxidized termination tested) is the most stable, in agreement with the known tendency of silicon to oxidize in contact with water \cite{Runyan2013,Graf1989}.